 - 75% of plants are native species and drought tolerant to combat desertification, a growing concern across the region

 - Typical desert landscapes are mimicked as much as possible, rather than using turf

 - Irrigation systems for landscape use 100% recycled water

-To take cars off the road, we’ve developed our public transport system, including the Doha Metro, new bus routes and tram systems in Lusail and Education City.
-We’re also aiming to shift 25% of public buses to electric buses by 2022 for use during the tournament.
-This technology will reduce greenhouse gases and air pollution.
+To take cars off the road, we developed our public transport system, including the Doha Metro, new bus routes and tram systems in Lusail and Education City.
+We also shifted 25% of public buses to electric buses for use during the tournament.
+This technology helped reduce greenhouse gases and air pollution.

 FIFA-World-Cup-2022™-First-Sustainability-Progress-Report.pdf (5.86 MB)